Every pack of Polaroid film is stamped with a production date; the date your film was born. This is located on the side of the film box.

 Chemical changes occur as film ages.
 These changes can eventually affect how well the film performs.
 After 12 months from the date of production, it is unlikely that the film will produce images that meet Polaroid standards of quality.

-However, the aging of film depends on a number factors, including storage, temperature and humidity.
+However, the aging of film depends on a number of factors, including storage, temperature and humidity.
 Therefore, a film may continue to produce acceptable results for some time after it has officially expired if it has been stored correctly.

 Full Article: How to store Polaroid film